Usha Vance: Personal life

 While at Yale Law School, Usha Chilukuri met her future husband, JD Vance, a relationship encouraged by their professor Amy Chua.
 Chua has called their relationship "extremely unlikely, almost opposites of personality".
 In 2013, Chilukuri and Vance collaborated to organize a discussion group at Yale focused on "social decline in white America".
 Vance often called Chilukuri his "Yale spirit guide".

 Chilukuri and Vance married on June 14, 2014, in Kentucky in an interfaith marriage ceremony.
 Her husband's friend Jamil Jivani read from the Bible and a Hindu pandit blessed the couple.
-She is a Hindu, and her husband a Christian who was raised Evangelical but converted to Catholicism in 2019.
-The Vances have three children.
-They attend the Sunday Church often, and have decided to raise their kids as Christian.
+She is a Hindu and her husband is a Christian who was raised unaffiliated to any particular church, became an atheist in his twenties, and converted to Catholicism in 2019.
+They have four children, whom they have decided to raise as Christian.
+Their fourth child was born on July 19, 2026, making her the first incumbent second lady to give birth since Ellen Maria Colfax in 1870.
+(Note: Several sources, including The Hill, incorrectly state that no second lady has been pregnant since Floride Calhoun, who gave birth in 1829.
+However, Ellen Maria Colfax gave birth while second lady in 1870.)

 Vance is a trustee of the Washington National Opera.
-Previously, she served on the board of the Gates Cambridge Alumni Association and as secretary of the board of the Cincinnati Symphony Orchestra.
-At the 2024 Republican National Convention, she mentioned being a vegetarian and stated that her husband had learned to cook some Indian dishes.
+She has served on the board of the Gates Cambridge Alumni Association and as secretary of the board of the Cincinnati Symphony Orchestra.
+At the 2024 Republican National Convention, she mentioned being a vegetarian and said her husband had learned to cook some Indian dishes.
 She was raised in a vegetarian household.
-Vance has also praised her husband's baking including Southern-style biscuits, chocolate chip cookies, and cakes.
+Vance has also praised her husband's baking, including Southern-style biscuits, chocolate chip cookies, and cakes.